TimonPost/quinn/docs/book/src/quinn/set-up-connection.md

 In the [previous chapter](certificate.md) we looked at how to configure a certificate, this aspect is therefore omitted here.
 This chapter explains how to set up a connection and prepare it for data transfer.
-However, sending and receiving data is discussed in the [next chapter](data-transfer.md).
+Sending and receiving data is discussed in the [next chapter](data-transfer.md).

-It all starts with the `Endpoint` struct, this is the entry of the library.
+It all starts with the [Endpoint][Endpoint] struct, this is the entry of the library.

 ## Example